Close

 14:30 - 15:00

-Digital Fluency: Identifying and training tech that will be at the core of the business
+Digital fluency: Identifying and training tech that will be at the core of the business

-Talent leaders will discuss how to spot critical digital skills, embed them into training programmes, and prepare teams to adapt as tools evolve, ensuring long-term competitiveness.
+Talent leaders will discuss how to spot critical digital skills, embed them into training programmes and prepare teams to adapt as tools evolve, ensuring long-term competitiveness.

 Future-proofing skills